• Free shipping on all orders

 2. Check Your Cat’s Eyes Daily

-While each cat is unique, you should provide yours with at least 20 minutes of human interaction daily.
-During petting sessions or when engaging your pet in interactive play, pay close attention to its eyes.
-It is essential to act fast if anything seems amiss and its eyes appear cloudy, watery, inflamed, or crusty.
+While each cat is unique, you should provide yours with at least two to three sessions of 20 minutes of human interaction daily.
+During petting sessions or when engaging your pet in interactive play, pay close attention to their eyes.
+It is essential to act fast if anything seems amiss and their eyes appear cloudy, watery, inflamed, or crusty.

 Also, check for changes in pigmentation and size.
 There is cause for alarm if your pet’s eyes look pale, red, squinted, or swollen.
-The best course of action is to seek proper diagnosis and treatment from a licensed vet.
+The best course of action is to seek proper diagnosis and treatment from your local vet.

 woman cleaning cat eyes